The Time of the Dark: Chapter outline

-Chapter eleven: Minalde vists Rudy on the road.
+Chapter eleven: Minalde visits Rudy on the road.
 The Dark takes Medda.
 In desperation, Rudy calls forth fire.
-Ingold begins the long path of teaching Rudy Wizardry.
+Ingold begins the long path of teaching Rudy wizardry.
 Minalde and Rudy become lovers.

 Chapter twelve: Minalde visits Rudy as he stands guard.
 Gil and Ingold feel a wrongness in the air and seek out its source.
-The long destroyed city of the Dark reveals itself.
+The long-destroyed city of the Dark reveals itself.

 Chapter thirteen: Gil and Ingold reach the Keep of Dare ahead of the convoy.
 The convoy is trapped by a collapsed bridge.

 Chapter fourteen: Minalde breaks the deadlock.
 The convoy makes a last push to the keep through a snowstorm.

 Chapter fifteen: The people of Gae make it to the Keep of Dare.
 Ingold reveals that the Dark want him above all else.
 Gil and Rudy discover that they have found their home.

 Reception

-Dave Langford reviewed The Time of the Dark for White Dwarf #67, and stated that "Cleverly anti-romantic touches make this a lot more appealing than you might expect from the cover or the chill news that it's volume 1 of a trilogy.
+Dave Langford reviewed The Time of the Dark for White Dwarf #67, and wrote that "cleverly anti-romantic touches make this a lot more appealing than you might expect from the cover or the chill news that it's volume 1 of a trilogy.
 Above average, I suppose."